 Further information on funding for prospective UK, EU and international postgraduate students.

-The final part of the programme consists of a research project.
+The final part of the programme consists of a research project, which involves self-directed original research leading to a written thesis.
 For further information on research projects, please see the School of Earth Sciences website.

 An upper second-class honours BSc or MSci (or international equivalent) in earth sciences, geographical sciences, chemistry, physics, computer science, engineering, mathematics or another related subject.
 Previous professional experience or qualifications can also be put forward for consideration as equivalent to the academic entry requirements given above.
 These will be considered on a case-by-case basis.

 See international equivalent qualifications on the International Office website.

 If English is not your first language, you need to meet this profile level:

 Further information about English language requirements and profile levels.

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

 The MSc in Volcanology prepares students for research-based careers.
 Most students go on to one of three paths, using the skills they have acquired at Bristol.
 About 40 per cent study for a PhD at a range of institutions in the UK, Europe, North America, Australia and Singapore.
 Most overseas students return to their home country to work for government agencies in hazard management.